gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [DomainAddRequest](#DomainAddRequest) | yes | Request body |

-Add a new domain to current sales channel.
+Add a new domain to current sales channel, including pre-defined domain (free domain) or custom domain (owned by the brand)

 *Returned Response:*